fako/writing/main/plot-trilogy.md

 She's a prophet like Tirdecpion, but instead of telling the immediate future, she can tell which course in life would make him happiest.

 However there's a catch.
-Regne wants Moko to help her find her lover The Monkey King.
+Regne wants Moko to help her find her lover The Barbarian King.
-Tirdecpion is keeping The Monkey King captured and together they set out to free him.
+Tirdecpion is keeping The Barbarian King captured and together they set out to free him.

 Moko learns that he's dead in this world and that Tirdecpion has thrown the world into chaos.
 It also becomes clear that Tirdecpion has abandoned the Tower and has moved towards the truly highest point in The Valley,